thirdtank/brut/brutrb.com/tutorial.md

 end
 ```

-If you reload the page now, you'll get an error about missing translation keys.
-Let's add those.
+> [!TIP]
+> You'll notice that we mentioned classes like `Brut::FrontEnd::Components::Inputs::InputTag`, but the
+> code above is only using `Input::InputTag`.
+This is due to [*Phlex
+> Kits*](https://www.phlex.fun/components/kits.html), which allow you to use relative class names
+> in certain circumstances.
+>
+> Brut makes use of this so there is a clear and organized name for a component, but you almost never
+> have to type or read the entire thing.

+Make sure your server is running, then reload the blog post editor page.
+You should see an error like so:

+> `Translation missing.
+Options considered were: - en.pages.BlogPostEditorPage.write_new_post - en.write_new_post`

+Let's add those keys.

 ### Adding Translation Keys

-In Brut, translations aren't stored in YAML, but in a Ruby hash.
+In Brut, translations aren't stored in YAML 🥳🎉, but in a Ruby hash.
 Brut provides standard translations in `app/config/i18n/en/1_defaults.rb`, but your app will set its own in `app/config/i18n/en/2_app.rb`:

 ```ruby
 # All app-specific translations, or overrides of Brut's defaults, go here.